Course Outline

 1

-Critically analyse a recommended treatment modalities that supports the key factors for aging well (psychologically, emotionally, and spiritually).
+Critically consider therapeutic approaches that support key factors for aging well (psychologically, emotionally, and spiritually).

 2